ChetanFTW/ChetanFTW/README.md

 <!-- <h3 align="center">🌟 A passionate Full Stack Developer 🌟</h3> -->
 ## Quick intro
-Final-year B.Tech student with a passion for problem solving.
+Passion for problem solving.
 Experienced in Python, Dart, JavaScript, Flutter, Django, and React through internships at Zyranow and Lead2Money, building scalable apps and automation tools.
 As a freelancer, I developed an AI chatbot using Python and NLP and contribute to open-source projects like Team shiksha.

 ## Tech Stack